What’s new in 2025

 Tipped Minimum Wage

-Employers in New York can meet minimum wage requirements for service and hospitality roles by combining the employee’s cash wage with a tip credit.
+Employers in New York can meet minimum wage requirements for service and food service roles by combining the employee’s cash wage with a tip credit.
 This accounts for tips the employee receives from customers.

-Employers may include the following tip credits in wage calculations depending on the location where work is performed:
+Employers may include the following tip credits in wage calculations for food service workers depending on the location where work is performed:

 Work Location | Hourly Cash Wage | Tip Credit |

-Before using a tip credit for a hospitality employee, a New York employer must ensure that the employee’s average weekly tips exceed a specific threshold.
+Before using a tip credit for a service employee, a New York hospitality employer must ensure that the employee’s average weekly tips exceed the required threshold.
 This threshold must be higher than the tip credit amount.
 If the employee’s average weekly tips don’t exceed the threshold, the employer cannot calculate the employee’s wages using a tip credit.

 Overtime Laws

-New York law follows the FLSA in requiring overtime pay for any time an employee works over 40 hours a week.
+New York law follows the Fair Labor Standards Act (FLSA) in requiring overtime pay for any time an employee works over 40 hours a week.

 Overtime must be paid at 1.5 times the employee’s standard rate.
 The employee’s regular rate may not be lower than the applicable minimum wage.